aboutcode-org/scancode-toolkit/plugins/scancode-dwarfdump-win32/README.md

-A scanCode plugin to provide binaries of dwarf command
+A ScanCode plugin to provide binaries of dwarf command